-In this section you will find the most current information about plans for Fall 2020 and the 2020-21 academic year at Mount Allison.
+In this section you will find the most current information about campus operations in the 2020-21 academic year at Mount Allison.

-Mount Allison has implemented a wide range of health and safety measures across every aspect of University operations.
-Our plans will continue to be informed by the health and safety guidelines and recommendations of the provincial government and New Brunswick Public Health.
-This section will continue to be updated and important updates will be communicated directly to students through e-mail.
+The University has implemented a wide range of health and safety measures across every aspect of its operations.
+Our actions will continue to be informed by the health and safety guidelines and recommendations of the provincial government and New Brunswick Public Health.
+This section will continue to be updated and important updates will be communicated directly to students, faculty, and staff through e-mail.